Are the Court’s closed during the Covid-19 pandemic? Not necessarily.

 (a) an examination of the person’s knowledge of the Act and the regulations under it;

-(c) a demonstration of the person’s ability to operate safely a motor vehicle of a class authorized to be driven by the class of licence applied for and that is equipped with air brakes, or a combination of such a motor vehicle and towed vehicles;
+(c) a demonstration of the person’s ability to operate safely a motor vehicle of a class authorized to be driven by the class of license applied for and that is equipped with air brakes, or a combination of such a motor vehicle and towed vehicles;

 (e) medical and physical examinations, tests and procedures to determine the person’s fitness to drive or to determine whether the person meets the qualifications prescribed by section 14, 17, 18, 21.1 or 21.2.
 O. Reg.
 340/94, s.
 15 (1); O. Reg.
 490/98, s.
 1; O. Reg.
 83/05, s.
 8 (1, 2); O. Reg.
 42/12, s.
 2.

-(1.1) It is a condition of a driver’s licence that the holder submit to the examinations required under subsection (1) at such times as the Minister may require.
+(1.1) It is a condition of a driver’s license that the holder submit to the examinations required under subsection (1) at such times as the Minister may require.
 O. Reg.
 83/05, s.
 8 (3).